An Inside Look at Healthcare Hiring in the U.S. Right Now

 Geographic redeployment has made sense for two reasons.
 First, the extensive training and licensing required for many clinical healthcare roles makes it hard to cross-train.
 It’d be rare to train a general surgeon for temporary work in emergency medicine, for example.
 Also, because states have been impacted in different ways and at different times, there hasn’t been a lack of supply nationally — redeploying talent from less affected areas is enough.

 Faster hiring and a greater sense of purpose are bright spots for healthcare recruiters

 Since the pandemic, pressure has been on recruiters to move faster.
 “If you asked me two months ago, ‘Can you deploy 100 people to a hospital in a week?’” says Jackson.
 “I would have said, ‘No, that's not how our business works.’"
 And yet, his team pulled that off, plus more.
 Some agencies have become near-24/7 operations — sourcing, screening and deploying talent at record speed — all while working remotely.
 Responses from healthcare workers have been nothing short of inspiring.
 Most have an “I’ll go anywhere” attitude, willing to risk their own health to serve on the front lines.

-For recruiters, many are doing the most meaningful work of their lives.
+For healthcare recruiters, many are doing the most meaningful work of their lives.
 Getting 150 doctors to New York to care for patients, for example, has real impact.
 For recruiters who’ve been less busy, agencies estimate non-COVID work may pick up as elective and non-acute specialty care resumes.
 But as Mark Law reminded us, “We’re in an unprecedented time in the history of healthcare.
 No one really knows what is coming, how things will change or what to plan for.”

 So as we hope for the best, we’d like to thank the millions of healthcare workers on the front lines, all the support staff behind the scenes, and the healthcare recruiters navigating the ever-changing state of hiring.